- Academic amnesty

 Individuals (with degrees in education) transferring to the College of Education for certification only must successfully complete all program requirements prior to clinical practice.
 (The program coursework for any endorsement must total a minimum of 12 hours, six of which are in the major area.)

 Initial evaluation of transfer credits is completed by the College of Education Advising Office.
 Final responsibility for approval of transfer credits toward a degree program lies with the specific department.

 It is the responsibility of each student admitted to the College of Education to become familiar with the procedures and regulations of the undergraduate catalog.
 A student enrolled in the College of Education may complete his/her work for the degree according to the requirements of the catalog of the year in which he/she entered the College.

 The College of Education, in an effort to better serve students, has developed a wait list policy for closed classes in the College of Education.
 The wait list system operates entirely on the basis of “need”.
-Need is defined as: Students who must have the course/courses listed above in order to student teach and/or graduate the following semester.
-Students believing they have “need” for a particular course should put their name on a wait list in the Student Services Office, Roskens Hall 204.
+Need is defined as: Students who must have the course/courses listed above in order to complete clinical practice and/or graduate the following semester.
+Students believing they have “need” for a particular course should submit their request electronically for TED and SPED courses for the appropriate semester on the College of Education website.
+For BMCH, PE and HED classes offered through the School of Health and Kinesiology or Biomechanics, please submit a waitlist request via the School of Health and Kinesiology's Academic Advising page.
 Students’ files are carefully examined to determine if “need” is present.
 When warranted, students will be given permission to take these courses.
 It is important to note that “need” will guarantee a student enrollment in courses but not a specific section at a specific time in their class schedule.